better/dockerimages/README.md

 - `minor`
 - `patch`

-### Adding a package to APK for all images to use
+### Adding a package to an image

-If you need to add an APK package to all images, you can do so by modifying either `BASE_APK_DEPENDENCIES` or `BUILD_APK_DEPENDENCIES` in `hooks/build`.
+If you need to add an package to all images, you can do so by appending the package names for `apk` and for `apt` to `BASE_DEPENDENCIES_MAP` in `hooks/build`.

-Then, when you execute `make build-IMAGE` as above, it will pick up the packages you added.
+If you need to add a package only as a build dependency, append its package names to `BUILD_DEPENDENCIES_MAP`.
+Note that all dependencies in `BASE_DEPENDENCIES_MAP` are also installed in build images, so it is not necessary to specify a package's names twice.

+Rebuild with `make build-IMAGE` to add the package to `IMAGE`.

 ## Adding a fully new image